vmware/load-balancer-and-ingress-services-for-kubernetes/docs/multiple-ako.md

 # Configuration

 In multiple AKO deployment, one AKO instance works as `primary` AKO Instance.
-This AKO instance is responsible for vrf configuration, static route configuration apart from syncing up K8/Openshift objects from set of namespaces.
+This AKO instance is responsible for vrf, static route configuration apart from syncing up K8/Openshift objects from set of namespaces.

-Flag `primaryInstance` present int `values.yaml` denotes whether AKO instance is primary or not.
+Flag `primaryInstance` present in `values.yaml` denotes whether AKO instance is primary or not.
 This flag takes boolean `true`/`false` value. `true` indicates AKO instance is primary.

 **Note**:
 1. In multiple AKO deployment, only one AKO instance should be `primary`.